igor47/blog/_posts/2016-09-19-the-12v-music-manifesto.md

 I never hit the gain limits on the equipment -- I've always had more volume headroom than I've used.

 I can keep the setup running of a single 120-amp-hour battery for two nights, although I like to switch the battery out after one night to avoid draining it down too far and causing damage to the battery.
-One of the best parts of this setup is that there's no generator noise, so all you hear is the music.
+Of course, with this setup, there's no generator noise -- all you hear is the music!